 Speaker at the following meetings

-Cornell University, Department of Behaviour & Neurobiology: talk on Darwin and Post-copulatory sexual selection, Nov 2012
+- Cornell University, Department of Behaviour and Neurobiology: talk on Darwin and Post-copulatory sexual selection, November 2012

 Current Research Group and Students